UCSD Pascal: Version III

 Custom version written for Western Digital to run on their Pascal MicroEngine microcomputer.
 Included support for parallel processes for the first time.

 Version IV

 Commercial version, developed and sold by SofTech.
 Based on Version II; did not include changes from Version III.
 Did not sell well due to combination of their pricing structure, performance problems due to p-code interpreter, and competition with native operating systems (on top of which it often ran).
 After SofTech dropped the product, it was picked up by Pecan Systems, a relatively small company formed of p-System users and fans.
 Sales revived somewhat, due mostly to Pecan's reasonable pricing structure, but the p-System and UCSD Pascal gradually lost the market to native operating systems and compilers.
-Available for the TI-99/4A equipped with p-code card, Commodore CBM 8096, and Sage IV.
+Available for the TI-99/4A equipped with p-code card, Commodore CBM 8096, Sage IV, HP 9000, and BBC Micro with 6502 second processor.

 Further use

 The Corvus Systems computer used UCSD Pascal for all its user software.
 The "innovative concept" of the Constellation OS was to run Pascal (interpretively or compiled) and include all common software in the manual, so users could modify as needed.